Vinigperuzzi/JS_Udemy/README.md

 # JS-Udemy
-Repository to contain the codes os the learning of javascript.
-Every subject mastered has a folder in this repo.
+Repository to contain the codes in the learning of javascript.
+Every subject mastered has a folder on this repo.

 ----------------------------------------------------------------------------------------------------